jeffbski/redux-logic/docs/where-business-logic.md

 }
 ```

-So while this brings us additional power we didn't have before, the code has become somewhat more complex.
+So while this brings us additional power we didn't have before, the code has become more complex.
 It requires a good grasp of generators to use effectively.

 Advantages: